bjverde/adianti-fork-template/README.md

 # adianti-template
-Fork do Tempalte do Adianti FrameWork
+Fork do Tempalte do Adianti 7.1

 ## Perguntas frequentes